pybricks/pybricks.github.io/learn/building-a-robot/index.md

 id=45345 %} set.
 You can start off following the first chapters in this guide without any sensors.

-Since this hub has only two ports, you cannot combine driving with sensors, but we'll show you how to adapt the lessons to learn about sensors while using just one motor.
+Since this hub has only two ports, you cannot combine driving with external sensors, but we'll show you how to adapt the lessons to learn about sensors while using just one motor.

-Instructions coming later this year.
-In the meantime, you can use any of the standard designs that drive with two wheels.
-{: .notice--primary}
+{% include scaled.html
+  path="/learn/building-a-robot/spike-essential/"
+  path_small="/learn/building-a-robot/spike-essential/starterbot-essential.jpg"
+%}

 # Technic